-The CAPI light exercise has contributed to improving the coverage of the LFS, by first identifying all occupied dwellings, and by providing up-to-date contact information for them.
+The CAPI exercise has contributed to improving the coverage of the LFS and the response rate, by first identifying all occupied dwellings, and by providing up-to-date contact information for them.

 One finding from CAPI light was that the 2020 Census frame had a higher vacancy rate than expected.
 The CAPI light exercise has succeeded in lowering the vacancy rate from that in the 2020 Sampling Frame, thereby increasing coverage in the redesigned Labor Force Survey.

-All first-time in-sample dwellings were included in CAPI light.
+All first-time in-sample dwellings were included in CAPI light or CAPI.
 In Q4 2021, as the new sample was being introduced, all 80,000 dwellings were sent for CAPI light.
-On an ongoing basis thereafter, birth dwellings, representing 25% of the total sample, will be included in CAPI light plus cases such as dwellings where the occupant has moved, and contact information needs to be obtained on the new occupants.
-Before the CAPI light process started for the Q1 2022 sample, the GASTAT LFS obtained the Census canvassing results from the 2022 Census.
-The Census canvassing results were used whenever possible to reduce the CAPI light workload for the LFS.
-Only those sampled dwellings that needed verification were sent to CAPI light.
+In Q2 2022, when CAPI operations starts, birth dwellings, representing 25% of the total sample, were included in CAPI plus cases such as dwellings where the occupant has moved, and contact information needs to be obtained on the new occupants.